ybezsonov/kro/test/README.md

 3. Test your controller's reconciliation logic
 4. Check status updates on your custom resources

-### Example testing ResourceGroups
+### Example testing ResourceGraphDefinitions

-1. Create a ResourceGroup
+1. Create a ResourceGraphDefinition
-2. Trigger ResourceGroup reconciliation
+2. Trigger ResourceGraphDefinition reconciliation
-3. Check that the ResourceGroup status was updated correctly
+3. Check that the ResourceGraphDefinition status was updated correctly
 4. Verify that the correct Create (CRD) call was made to the API server
 5. Check that the controller is watching the correct RG instances
-6. Create a ResourceGroup instance
+6. Create a ResourceGraphDefinition instance
-7. Trigger the ResourceGroup instance reconciliation
+7. Trigger the ResourceGraphDefinition instance reconciliation
-8. Check that the ResourceGroup instance status was updated correctly
+8. Check that the ResourceGraphDefinition instance status was updated correctly
 9. Verify that the some resources were created in the cluster
 10. Trigger a second reconciliation and check that the status was updated correctly